CanDIG/candig.github.io/_posts/2019-07-26-pysam-with-s3.md

 date: 2019-07-26
 ---

-I was working on a project for [CanDIG](https://www.distributedgenomics.ca/) which was an [Htsget API](http://samtools.github.io/hts-specs/htsget.html) implementation with two different file storage configurations.
-Htsget is a simple data-access API for read and variant files.
-A main component of our application was the PySAM library which provides an interface for reading and writing read and variant files.
-Its main use in the API was to parse a desired file and return only a chunk of that file with various filters.
+I was working on a project for [CanDIG](https://www.distributedgenomics.ca/) which was an implementation of the [Htsget API](http://samtools.github.io/hts-specs/htsget.html) &mdash; a simple data-access API for reads and variants.
+A key component of our application was the [PySAM library](https://pysam.readthedocs.io/en/latest/), which provides an interface to genomic data.
+Its main use in the service was to parse a desired file and return only a chunk of that file with various filters.
 The most common way of accessing a file is with a local file path.
-However, with S3 buckets emerging as a popular file storage system, it is natural that PySAM should be able to interact with a file referenced by a S3 path.
-PySAM is a wrapper of the htslib C-API which should support S3 paths, but many issues arose when my team and I tried to pass a s3 supported file in Minio to PySAM.
-After many google searches, there seems to be many people having issues accessing a s3 file path such as:
+However, with S3 buckets emerging as a popular file storage system, it is natural that PySAM should be able to interact with S3 objects; CanDIG, for instance, is moving to using a standard S3 interface for its data objects using [MinIO](https://min.io).
+PySAM is a wrapper of the htslib C-API which should support fetching of S3 objects, but many issues arose when my team and I tried to pass access objects in private S3 buckets with pysam or htslib.
+After many google searches, there seems to be many people having similar issues:
 1) https://www.biostars.org/p/213305/
 2) https://github.com/pysam-developers/pysam/issues/557
 3) https://www.biostars.org/p/213305/

-Although several sources claim that accessing a s3 file should just work, I have not been able to find a single worked example.
-After many days of digging on the web and coming across several problems, my team and I figured out how to successfully use PySAM and htslib to access a Signed S3 Bucket.
+Although several sources claim that accessing s3 objects should just work, I have not been able to find a single worked example.
+After many days of digging on the web and coming across several problems, my team and I figured out how to successfully use PySAM and htslib to access private S3 bucket; we describe how below.

-The steps taken to successfully pass a s3 supported file in Minio to PySAM are discussed below.

 ### 1) Download and install htslib version from developer branch

-We believe the problem is that Amazon AWS may have changed the way they sign their s3 buckets, hence the current release of htslib no longer supports private s3 buckets.
-We discovered that the latest release of htslib(1.9) does not support signed s3 buckets, but their developer branch does.
-The installation instructions can be found here: https://github.com/samtools/htslib .
+We believe the root of the problem is AWS's move to a [new algorithm](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) for signed URL access to private objects which is not supported by the current release of htslib (v1.9); but is supported on the `devel` branch.
+To use this new version, the installation instructions can be found here: https://github.com/samtools/htslib .
 Make sure to add the --enable-s3 option during installation.

 To check whether htslib installed correctly, use the command:
 ```